-As a weed water, water hyacinth easily adapt to the environment and quickly breed.
+As weed water, water hyacinth easily adapts to the environment and quickly breeds.

-This plant lives floating on the surface of the water or develop its roots in the mud so that in a short time can cover the water surface and resulted in the decline of the surrounding aquatic ecosystems.
+This plant lives floating on the surface of the water or develops its roots in the mud so that in a short time can cover the water surface and result in the decline of the surrounding aquatic ecosystems.

 Hyacinth can eliminate the existence of native plants in the waters.

 This plant can cause a decrease in oxygen content, cover the entry of light, temperature and change the pH, thus providing harm to the underlying ecosystem.

 The existence of water hyacinth certainly there are advantages or disadvantages.

 On the other hand, water hyacinth has a favorable potential.

 In addition to its existence that is considered as waterweed, on the other hand, it can contribute to absorbing toxic heavy materials in the water, making art paper, a raw material of plant fertilizer, and as animal feed.

 Water hyacinth also has advantages, as in leaves that contain higher calcium than the stems and roots.